BP202302/hexforge-security-lite/README.md

 http://127.0.0.1:10000
 ```

-If your environment uses a different port, check your terminal output.
+If a different port is configured, use the port shown in your terminal.

 ---